Build web voice agent experiences in React with the Layercode React SDK.

 value returned from the useLayercodePipeline hook to display the connection status.

-Because the useLayercodePipeline
+useLayercodePipeline

 hook handles all of the audio streaming and playback, in most cases the microphone button is simply a visual aid and doesn’t implement any logic.
 A simple microphone icon inside a circle will suffice in most cases.